Continuing Education Courses - Spring 2019

 We will read together Warren Colman's Act and Image-The Emergence of Symbolic Imagination, along with a critical commentary on Colman’s approach.
 My intention is to draw upon our engagement with this work in an effort to refresh and intensify our understanding of archetypal theory and Jungian process.
 We shall engage how symbols come to be and function for us as individuals in community.

 Note: This course is held at 305 West 107th Street, Suite N.

 5 consecutive Thursdays, 6:30–8:10 pm

-David Rottman, MA, is President and Chairman of the Board of the C.G.
+David Rottman, MA, is past President of the C.G.
 Jung Foundation of New York.
-He is a member of the Foundation’s Continuing Education faculty.[Class description]
+He is the author of the book The Career as a Path to the Soul.
+He is a longtime member of the Foundation faculty and has a private practice in New York City.

 Programs are held at the C.G.
 Jung Center at 28 East 39th Street, New York City, unless otherwise indicated on this announcement.

-All 5-week courses are $150 for the general public and $125 for members, unless otherwise specified.
+All 5-week courses are $175 for the general public and $150 for members, unless otherwise specified.

 The full fee must be paid at time of registration.
-You may register online using Google Checkout (above), by mail, by telephone or fax with your MasterCard or Visa, or in person at the C.G.
+You may register by mail or fax (use registration form, below), or by telephone: pay with your MasterCard or Visa.
+Or you can register in person at the C.G.
 Jung Foundation, Monday-Thursday 10:00 am-5:00 p.m.
 FAX # 212-953-3989.
 Seating is limited and early purchase of tickets is strongly recommended.